aneldev/dynadux/README.md

 ### About

-When an action is triggered, a reducer is called.
+When an action is triggered, the assigned reducers are called.

 The reducer would return
 - the partial state of the store or